nodejs/node/COLLABORATOR_GUIDE.md

   notice indicating the deprecated status is added to the API documentation but no functional changes are implemented in the code.
 There will be no runtime deprecation warnings emitted for such deprecations by default.
-  Documentation-only deprecations may trigger an runtime warning when Node.js is launched with the [`--pending-deprecation`][] flag, or the `NODE_PENDING_DEPRECATION=1` environment variable is set.
+  Documentation-only deprecations may trigger a runtime warning when Node.js is started with the [`--pending-deprecation`][] flag or the `NODE_PENDING_DEPRECATION=1` environment variable is set.

 * *Runtime Deprecation* refers to the use of process warnings emitted at